Tory Lanez's father pleads for mercy at rapper's sentencing for shooting Megan Thee Stallion

 “It's a pretty amazing sight,” the chaplain, Miles McNerney, said.

 Sonstar Peterson also grew emotional when he expressed his regret for rising in court after jurors returned with their verdict and denouncing the “wicked system” that led to his son's conviction.
-Deputies wrestled him from the courtroom.
+Deputies wrestled him from the courtroom at the time.

-“I want to personally apologize to you,” he told the judge.
+“I want to personally apologize to you,” he told the judge Monday.
 “It was an overwhelming time.”

 Herriford is expected to sentence Lanez on Monday afternoon, after more statements are given.